Rokfor/rokfor-php-starter/README.md

 #### Connect to Rokfor Server

+If you check out the repository, the example will connect to the Rokfor Demo Server.
+There is a read only access and some dummy content available just to make sure, the application runs.

+If you want to use the system for real, ping me (@uphofer) for an account or deploy your own Rokfor Server.

 Edit the settings.php File and set the corresponding keys for the Rokfor Server:

     'rokfor' => [